novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 1.1.
 Docker engine

 Ensure the Docker engine is running.
-If you haven't installed it, then follow the guide on [Docker Installation](docker-installation.md).
+If you haven't installed it, then do install it first.

 #### 1.2.
 Minikube

 Ensure the Minikube is running.
-If you haven't installed it, then follow the guide on [Minikube Installation](kubernetes-minikube-installation.md).
+Run `minikube start` command on PowerShell (opened with an administrator privilege).
+If you haven't installed it, then do install it first.

 #### 1.3.
-Kubernetes CLI tools
+Kubernetes CLI tool

 Ensure the `kubectl` command is available.
-If you haven't installed it, then follow the guide on [Kubectl Installation](kubernetes-kubectl-installation.md).
+If you haven't installed it, then do install it first.

 #### 1.4.
-The `hey` HTTP load generator
+The `hey` tool (an HTTP load generator)

 Install this tool in your local machine https://github.com/rakyll/hey.
 It's similar to the Apache Benchmark tool.
 We are going to use this to perform the stress test to our app to check whether the auto-scaling capability is working or not.